They are two common ways to mount a PCB over another. However, this article presents a different type of technology: castellated PCB.

 - You can use castellated holes to create wireless links between PCBs.

-- Also, it’s easy to mount castellated PCBs on another to make a final product.
+- Then, you can solder them to the main PCBs that need them.
+Also, it’s easy to mount castellated PCBs on another to make a final product.

 - Additionally, castellated holes make changing pin layouts of components easy.
 Plus, you can switch your pins according to your requirements.